Data entry jobs from home help you supplement your income. You can find work for tasks like coding, transcribing, and typing.

 Do Data Entry Jobs Really Pay?

 You can expect to earn up to $15 per hour for the best data entry jobs if you type quickly and accurately.
+Proficient workers with advanced experience and organizational skills can earn as much as $30 per hour.

 It’s possible to earn the highest rates by establishing a long-term relationship with a client.

-How Can I Get a Data Entry Job with No Experience?
+How Can I Get a Data Entry Job With No Experience?

 In most cases, you will complete one-time projects.
 Clients leaving positive feedback can make it easier to land new jobs and potentially increase your pay rate.